matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 ```

 [Verification methods](#device-verification) can be used to verify a
-user's master key by treating the master public key, encoded using unpadded
+user's master signing key by treating its public key (master signing public
-base64, as the device ID, and treating it as a normal device.
-For
+key), encoded using unpadded base64, as the device ID, and treating it as a
-example, if Alice and Bob verify each other using SAS, Alice's
+normal device.
+For example, if Alice and Bob verify each other using SAS,
+Alice's
 `m.key.verification.mac` message to Bob may include
 `"ed25519:alices+master+public+key": "alices+master+public+key"` in the
 `mac` property.
 Servers therefore must ensure that device IDs will not
 collide with public keys used for cross-signing.

 Using the [Secrets](#secrets) module the private keys used for cross-signing can
 be stored on the server or shared with other devices.
-When doing so, the master,
+When doing so, the
-user-signing, and self-signing keys are identified using the names
+master signing, user-signing, and self-signing keys are identified using the
-`m.cross_signing.master`, `m.cross_signing.user_signing`, and
+names `m.cross_signing.master`, `m.cross_signing.user_signing`, and
 `m.cross_signing.self_signing`, respectively, and the keys are base64-encoded
 before being encrypted.

 ###### Key and signature security

-A user's master key could allow an attacker to impersonate that user to
+A user's master signing key could allow an attacker to impersonate that user to
 other users, or other users to that user.
 Thus clients must ensure that
-the private part of the master key is treated securely.
+the private part of the master signing key is treated securely.
 If clients do
-not have a secure means of storing the master key (such as a secret
+not have a secure means of storing the master signing key (such as a secret
 storage system provided by the operating system), then clients must not
 store the private part.